 What are driver files?

 Depending on the hardware device, the size of a driver can vary significantly.
 Some drivers require only minimal installation, and only have a .SYS, .INF, and .CAT file, while others have a lot of support files for functional reasons and control panels, which allow the user to configure the hardware device.
 Typically printer drivers and video drivers tend to have large driver installation packages.
+And lately audio driver files have also increased in size.

-Why should you update drivers?
+Why should you update device drivers?

 Like any software, drivers are created by humans and as a result they can contain errors, or bugs.
 These software defects will come up when the driver is used, so a driver update is created to fix those bugs.